Skip to content

 Hedgerow Heroes: Our mission to help restore the hedgerow network in Herefordshire

-After a fantastic first season, where volunteers, landowners, schools and communities helped us plant and restore over 3.7km of beautiful hedgerows, we’re thrilled to be launching the next year of Hedgerow Heroes Herefordshire.
+After a fantastic first season, where volunteers, landowners, schools and communities helped us plant and restore over 3.7km of beautiful hedgerows, we’re thrilled to be launching the second year of Hedgerow Heroes Herefordshire.
 This year, our ambition is even greater, with a target of 6km of new and restored hedgerow across the county between September 2025 and April 2026.

 Did you know that since 1945, England has lost more than half of its hedgerows?
 These living boundaries are bursting with life and support around one in ten of the UK’s vulnerable species, including the hazel dormouse and the much-loved hedgehog, whose decline is closely tied to hedgerow loss.
 The lines of hedges crisscrossing our countryside act as vital wildlife corridors, helping creatures as varied as dormice, pollinators and rare brown hairstreak butterflies move safely through our landscapes.